 However, I have to give it a shout-out on here for one simple reason.

 It’s the book that got me interested in economics.
 Before reading his work, I didn’t even know what inflation was.
-I was probably 18 at the time.
+I was a teenager at the time.

-It altered my own opinion of the field, even going so far as to get me super into the topic and enticed me to major in economics in college.
+It altered my opinion of the field, even going so far as to entice me to major in economics in college.
 Cause let’s be honest, most people hear the word “economics” and immediately yawn.

 But that’s what attracted me to Henry Hazlitt’s book.
-A lot of the reviews all said that it was an insightful introduction to the field of econ, but without the “boring” parts.
+A lot of the reviews all said that it was an insightful introduction to the field of econ.
+A practical and functional introduction.

 It was short, less than 200 pages.
 So I figured I’d give it a chance.

-And damn am I happy I did.
-Econ is my favorite field of research now.
+I’m glad I did.
+Econ is one of my favorite fields of research now.
 That’s why I have an entire category dedicated to it on this website.

 Economics in One Lesson by Henry Hazlitt